Paying the Price – Senator Neil Anderson

 Written by David E. Smith

 We strongly encourage you to vote in the March 17th primary election.
 Before heading to the polls, take time to learn where candidates stand on the sanctity of human life, transgender ideology, parental rights, and the expansion of big government.
 Click HERE for the IFI Voter Guide.
-Early voting begins on February 5th.
+Early began on February 5th.

 The board of Illinois Family Action is pleased to endorse the following candidates in the 2026 primary election.… Continue Reading